Wanted arsonist attempts to burn down Houston mosque

-HOUSTON, Texas (KTRK) --Authorities are searching for the person they say intentionally tried to set a mosque on fire in the Cloverleaf area.
-Meanwhile, mosque leaders say they are ready to forgive the arsonist.
+"It is the responsibility of everybody in this city and county to make sure that we respect each other's faith and houses of worship," said Bishop James Dixon, the head pastor of The Community of Faith Church.
+"None of us can prosper while the other does not.
+None of us can feel safe while the other is in fear."

-The incident happened at the North Shore Masjid on 13818 Brownsville Street.
+Investigators say they have no new information about who sprayed a flammable liquid on the front door and set it on fire.

-Investigators tell Eyewitness News a caretaker who lives in a house behind the mosque heard the fire alarms ringing.
+A caretaker who lives in a house behind the mosque heard the fire alarms ringing.

 He was able to put out any flames before it destroyed the building, but he did not see who set the fire.